-In L2TOR, a social robot is being developed that can teach preschool children a second language.
-It studies how much the children learn from a robot in different situations.
-In some cases, for example, they compare how children learn when they play language games either with a robot and a tablet, with a peer and a tablet or with a tablet only.
+A social robot was developed for L2TOR that teaches a second language to preschoolers.
+In doing so, research was conducted to determine how much children learn from a robot in different situations.
+It compared how children learn when they played language games either with a robot and a tablet, with a peer and a tablet or with a tablet only.

 Young children have a special talent for learning a new language quickly and easily.
 The younger the children are when they start to learn a second language, the better they will be able to master it later on.
 Nowadays, children often only learn a second language at an older age from teachers (or others) who often do not speak the language perfectly themselves.
 It also appears that children learn more one-to-one, whereas the teacher at school usually does not have the time to work with children on a one-to-one basis.
 A robot can be used to support children in learning a language one-to-one and at an early age.
 The results of the research will help us develop the robot in such a way that children learn as much as possible from the language lessons and enjoy participating in them.
 The aim is for the lessons to be both fun and educational.

-The L2TOR project is a European collaboration between 5 universities and 2 companies, with Utrecht University and Tilburg University being the two Dutch partners.
-Other partners are Bielefeld University (Germany), Plymouth University (UK), Koç University (Turkey), SoftBank Robotics Europe (France) and QBMT/Zora Robotics (Belgium).
+The L2TOR project was a European collaboration between 5 universities and 2 companies, with Utrecht University and Tilburg University being the two Dutch partners.
+Other partners were Bielefeld University (Germany), Plymouth University (UK), Koç University (Turkey), SoftBank Robotics Europe (France) and QBMT/Zora Robotics (Belgium).